acumos/acumos-java-client/docs/developer-guide.rst

 Overview
 ========
-- The Acumos Java client is part of the Acumos Tools for H2o.ai and Generic Java models.
+- The Acumos Java client is part of the Acumos Tools for H2o.ai, Generic Java and Java Spark models.
 - The Acumos Java client is a command line utility that Data Scientist runs on his local machine or wherever he has the model to onboard it into Acumos.
-- Both of them, model and Acumos Java cient together, provide a way to use H2o.ai and Generic Java in the Acumos Platform.
+- Both of them, model and Acumos Java cient together, provide a way to use H2o.ai, Generic Java and Java Spark in the Acumos Platform.

 Architecture and Design
 =======================

 Java Client Library:
 --------------------
-Allows the H2o or Generic Java model and other artifacts to become available in the onboarding server for the H2o Model runner to be able to use them.
+Allows the H2o/Generic Java/Java Spark model and other artifacts to become available in the onboarding server for the H2o Model runner to be able to use them.

 - The Data Scientist creates his model in H2o and exports it in the MOJO model format (.zip file) using any interface (eg.Python, Flow, R) provided by H2o
-- For Generic Java, the Data scientist creates his model and exports it in the .jar format.
+- For Generic Java and Java Spark the Data scientist creates his model and exports it in the .jar format.
 - Data scientist runs the JavaClient jar (Available in Nexus https://nexus.acumos.org/#nexus-search;quick~java_client), which creates a Protobuf (default.proto) file for the Model, creates the required metadata.json file and an artifact called modelpackage.zip.
 - Data scientist can manually upload these generated artifacts to the Acumos Marketplace via its Web interface, this is WEB on-boarding.
 - Or Data scientist can use the Acumos java client to onboard  model onto the on-boarding server by providing the on-boarding server URL, this is CLI on-boarding.